-L-1.
+L-2.
 Administrative Conference

 Prior to the dissemination of a list of potential arbitrators, the AAA shall, unless the parties agree otherwise, conduct an administrative conference with the parties and/or their attorneys or other representatives by conference call.
-The conference call will take place within 14 days after the commencement of the arbitration.
+The conference call will take place within 14 calendar days after the notice that the administrative filing requirements have been satisfied.
 In the event the parties are unable to agree on a mutually acceptable time for the conference, the AAA may contact the parties individually to discuss the issues contemplated herein.
 Such administrative conference shall be conducted for the following purposes and for such additional purposed as the parties or the AAA may deem appropriate:

-- (a) to obtain additional information about the nature and magnitude of the dispute and the anticipated length of hearing and scheduling; - (b) to discuss the views of the parties about the technical and other qualifications of the arbitrators:

-- (c) to obtain conflicts statements from the parties; and - (d) to consider, with the parties, whether mediation or other non-adjudicative methods of dispute resolution might be appropriate.
+- (a) to obtain additional information about the nature and magnitude of the dispute and the anticipated length of hearing and scheduling; - (b) to discuss the views of the parties about the technical and other qualifications of the arbitrator as well as an efficient method for selecting the arbitrator; - (c) to obtain conflicts statements from the parties; - (d) to consider, with the parties, whether mediation or other non-adjudicative methods of dispute resolution might be appropriate; - (e) to identify whether there are other related arbitrations or parties which may requested to consolidate or join the arbitration; - (f) to discuss means and methods for cost effective case management; and - (g) to discuss any other items which may facilitate the management of a complex arbitration.

-L-2.
+L-3.
 Arbitrators

 - (a) Large, Complex Construction Cases shall be heard and determined by either one or three arbitrators, as may be agreed upon by the parties.
-If the parties are unable to agree upon the number of arbitrators and a claim or counterclaim involved at least \$1,000,000, then three arbitrator(s) shall hear and determine the case.
-If the parties are unable to agree on the number of arbitrators and each claim and counterclaim is less than \$1,000,000, then one arbitrator shall hear and determine the case. - (b) The AAA shall appoint arbitrator(s) as agreed by the parties.
-If they are unable to agree on a method of appointment, the AAA shall appoint arbitrator from the Large, Complex Construction Case Panel, in the manner provided in the Regular Construction Industry Arbitration Rules.
-Absent agreement of the parties, the arbitrator (s) shall not have served as the mediator in the mediation phase of the instant proceeding.
+If the parties are unable to agree, three arbitrators shall hear the case. - (b) The parties are encouraged to agree upon a method for selection of the arbitrator(s).
+The AAA shall appoint arbitrator(s) by the method agreed upon by the parties. - (c) If the parties are unable to agree on a method of appointment, the AAA shall appoint arbitrator from the Large, Complex Construction Case Panel, in the manner provided in the Regular Construction Industry Arbitration Rules.
+The AAA shall determine the number of names on the list(s). - (d) Absent agreement of the parties, the arbitrator shall not have served as the mediator in the mediation phase of the instant proceeding.

-L-3.
-Preliminary Hearing
+L-4.
+Preliminary Management Hearing

-As promptly as practicable after the selection of the arbitrator(s), a preliminary hearing shall be held among the parties and/or their attorneys or other representatives and the arbitrator(s).
-Unless the parties agree otherwise, the preliminary hearing will be conducted by telephone conference call rather than in person.
+As promptly as practicable after the confirmation of the appointment of the arbitrator, a preliminary management hearing shall be held among the parties and/or their attorneys or other representatives and the arbitrator.
+Unless the parties agree otherwise, or unless the arbitrator determines that an in-person hearing is necessary, the preliminary hearing will be conducted by telephone conference call rather than in person.

-At the preliminary hearing the matters to be considered shall include, without limitation:
+In addition to the items enumerated in R-23, at the preliminary management hearing for LCC cases, the matters to be considered shall include, without limitation: